NickTAM1/Unity1A11.2/readme.txt

 Important

 - All bullets must have "Bullet" tag
-- Spawn area must be a trigger collider
+- Spawn area must be a trigger colliderd

 Setup(If need)